alex-piccione/PropertyWizard-HMLandRegistryExtractor/README.md

 </pre>

 ## Note

+I set the transaction_id as unique key (and index) in the database.
 Some prices seems wrong.
 For example 1£ or 125 million of pounds.
 The second case could be an error inserting the value with a wrong decimal character resulting 100 times more, so it could be 1million, and it is possible compared to other apartment in the same building.

+3 thousands of records for year are duplicated for post code, address and date.
+How is possible?
+Some addresses actually does not exist.
+"6 Mountford Gardens" is not found by Google Map but you can find it in many web sites, also on Zoopla.
+There are 2 different sell on the same date, on this address, with different prices !
+One is market "new building" ?!

 # Heroku